Ex parte Crow Dog: Treaties and statutes

 Crow Dog (Note: Crow Dog's Lakota name was Kangi Sunká.) was a Brulé (Note: The Brulé were a band of the Lakota (also called Teton) Sioux.
 The Lakota name for the band is Sičháŋǧu Oyáte.) subchief who lived on the Great Sioux Reservation, in the part that is now the Rosebud Indian Reservation in south-central South Dakota on its border with Nebraska.
 The tribe had made several treaties with the United States, the most significant being the 1868 Treaty of Fort Laramie.
 This treaty provided that Indians agreed to turn over those accused of crimes to the Indian agent, a representative of the U.S. government in Indian affairs.
 (Note: The actual treaty language is: "If bad men among the Indians shall commit a wrong or depredation upon the person or property of any one, white, black, or Indians, subject to the authority of the United States, and at peace therewith, the Indians herein named solemnly agree that they will, upon proof made to their agent and notice by him, deliver up the wrong-doer to the United States..."
 This was common language between 1821 and 1868 in treaties with Indian tribes.)
 The treaty also stipulated that tribal members would stay on the reservation provided (which included the Black Hills) (Note: The name of the Black Hills in the Lakota language is Pahá Sápa.) unless three-fourths of the adult male tribal members agreed otherwise.
 In 1874, Colonel George Armstrong Custer led a party into the Black Hills to investigate rumors of gold.
 Once he announced the discovery of gold on French Creek, the Black Hills Gold Rush brought prospectors into that area in violation of the Fort Laramie treaty.
 The Lakota protested in 1875 to no avail, as the United States demanded that the Lakota sell the Black Hills.
 The United States then declared the Lakota as hostile, which started the Black Hills War.
 The war included the Battle of the Rosebud, the Battle of the Little Bighorn and the Battle of Slim Buttes, among others.
 The war ended in 1877.
 Crow Dog fought in this war, while the man he later killed, Spotted Tail, did not.
 Congress passed a law later in 1877 that took the Black Hills away from the tribe, contrary to the language of the treaty.
+To quote the proposed Bradley Bill, the "Sioux Nation views the Black Hills as inalienable and have never voluntarily surrendered or ceded the Black Hills, and have resolved not to accept in exchange for extinguishment of title to such lands or the right to practice traditional religion in the Black Hills area."